-Radiofrequency ablation: A new type of cancer treatment that uses heat to destroy cancer cells.
+Radiofrequency ablation: Using heat to destroy cancer cells.

-Radiotherapy (Radio-therr-a-pee): The use of high energy beams of radiation to treat cancer, as cancer cells are more susceptible to damage by radiation than ordinary cells.
+Radiotherapy (Radio-therr-a-pee): The use of high-energy beams of radiation to treat cancer.
+Cancer cells are more susceptible to damage by radiation than ordinary cells.

 Radium: A naturally occurring radioactive element, no longer used in radiotherapy, as safer and more intense sources have been discovered.

-RBCs: Red blood cells: These blood cells are responsible for carrying oxygen around the body via a network of veins and arteries.
+RBCs - Red blood cells: Blood cells responsible for carrying oxygen around the body via a network of veins and arteries.